 Iceland has an average of 1.1 murders each year, and the prison sentence for murder is 16 years, which is considered to be a life sentence.

-Food in Iceland is extremely expensive, so the most popular “restaurant” in Reykjavik is the hot dog stand in the city center, which sells cheap, and apparently delicious, hot dogs slathered with Icelandic mustard.
+Food in Iceland is extremely expensive, so the most popular “restaurant” in Reykjavik is the hot dog stand in the city center, which sells cheap and apparently delicious hot dogs, slathered with Icelandic mustard.
 And speaking of this notoriously expensive travel destination, you may wish to check out this wonderful article about planning a budget road trip in Iceland from fellow travel blogger Norbert Figueroa at Globotreks.

 Everyone ignores the law that prohibits carrying open containers of alcohol, but the temperatures is so cold for much of the year that it is impossible to carry a cold can of beer on the street.
 To solve the problem, Icelanders have invented a beer mitten.
 Instead of fingers, it has an enclosed loop.
 The thumb goes on one side, the fingers on the other, and the beer goes in the center (or down he hatch).